-The key to a smooth and productive conference is balancing positive feedback with helpful suggestions.
+The key to a smooth and productive conference is balancing positive reinforcement with critical feedback.
 That said, it’s easy to overwhelm parents with too much information.
 Here are three ways DreamBox Nation members frame their conversations with learning guardians:

-- Serve up a growth sandwich: Start with a compliment, layer on some feedback, and finish with another compliment.
+- Serve up a growth sandwich: When providing feedback, start with a compliment, layer on some feedback, and finish with another compliment.
 In other words, sandwich your suggestions for growth between two healthy slices of positivity.
-This approach not only takes the edge off of any negative feedback, but it makes it easier for parents to process your suggestions as well.
+This approach takes the edge off negative feedback and makes it easier for parents to process your suggestions.

-- Create quick snapshots: Offer a brief synopsis of the student’s performance in each subject accompanied by a compliment and a growth point.
-Quick snapshots like these can be less overwhelming and still manage to provide parents with the feedback they need in a positive manner.
+- Create quick snapshots: Offer a brief synopsis of the student’s performance in each subject accompanied by a compliment and a growth opportunity.
+Quick snapshots like these can be less overwhelming and still manage to provide parents with the encouragement they need.

 When it’s time to talk about a student’s performance, don’t just tell parents – show them.
-Be sure to have examples of their child’s work in front of you any time you confer with a parent or learning guardian.
-DreamBox Nation advocates also advise to:
+Have examples of their child’s work prepared and ready to show any time you confer with a parent or learning guardian.
+DreamBox Nation advocates also advise you to:

-- Anticipate parent questions: Gather student work and assessment scores so when a question arises you’re prepared with the data.
-Being able to cite specific examples not only helps parents understand, but it also reassures them that their student is getting the support that they need.
+- Anticipate parent questions: Gather student work and assessment scores so when a question arises, you’re prepared with the data.
+Being able to cite specific examples not only helps parents understand, but it also reassures them that their student is getting the support they need.

 - Use DreamBox: You can easily show parents exactly what their child is working on in DreamBox and how they’re progressing by simply sharing your Insight Dashboard screen during your parent-teacher conference.

 Don’t be afraid to try new things with families!
-Traditionally, the parent-teacher conference excludes students, but nothing says you can’t ask parents to bring their child along.
+Traditionally, the parent-teacher conference excludes students, but maybe this time you ask parents to have the student join.
 Here are three tactics DreamBox Nation members recommend for teachers who want to try a new, more inclusive approach:

-- Ask them to share: Start by asking the student to share something they feel good about, or something they are struggling with – it’s a great way to foster an open discussion with no surprises.
+- Ask them to share: Start the meeting by asking the student to share something they feel good about, or something they’re struggling with – it’s a great way to foster an open discussion.

 - Ask them to evaluate their own performance: Have your students complete a self-evaluation prior to their conference.
 It’s a great way to get kids to take ownership of their learning by reflecting on their goals and progress.
 Plus, parents are less likely to debate an evaluation if it comes from their own child.